sbabovic/cytometRy/README.md

 flow-cytometry-using-R
 ======================

+This document will be made up of a couple of parts: Part I and Part II.

+Part I

 First you need to set your working directory and load the libraries flowCore and flowViz.

     setwd('/Users/sonja/Desktop/20130618 Post-transplant cycling')
     library(flowCore)
     library(flowViz)

+Part II

 Then you need to define the function fluortrans and draw2dgate